4 Steps to Health Coach Certification

 - What’s the duration of the program?
 If a program claims you can get your health coach certification in just a few weeks, that’s a red flag.
 Gaining a solid nutritional foundation and developing the coaching skills and business savvy necessary to make health coaching a career, should take the better part of a year.
 The program should also periodically test your knowledge to ensure that what you’re learning sticks.
 If anything seems too quick or too easy, it probably is.

 - Is the program willing to connect you with alumni?
 If you’re contemplating enrolling in a health coach certification program, the program should be more than happy to connect you with alumni who can share their experiences.
 If they don’t, well, that’s another red flag.
 You can also do a little research of your own on LinkedIn to find recent graduates.
-Consider sending them a friendly email and asking if they’d be willing to have a quick 10-minute phone call with you to provide some candid feedback.
-Often, this firsthand insight one of the best ways to decide between two health coach programs you’re interested in.

 - Can the program provide examples of successful alumni?
 You want a program that provides students with the tools necessary to thrive in their future businesses – and any solid program should be able to point you to some rockstar alumni for inspiration.
 Case in point: IIN grads include Kelly Leveque, celebrity nutrition coach and best-selling author, and Elizabeth Stein, who founded Purely Elizabeth shortly after receiving her health coach certification.